 No, although you are strongly encouraged to complete all requirements prior to starting the Nursing Program.
 You need to complete at least one of the biology courses and labs listed under the Nursing General Education Courses before applying to the Nursing Program.

-The LPN to RN Bridge Track requires all courses to be completed with the exception of one three credit hour course before starting the program.
+The LPN to RN Bridge Track requires all courses to be completed.

 How do I registered to take the TEAS?

 Contact ATI (Assessment Technologies Institute) at www.atitesting.com to schedule the exam.